-Situated along the coast of New Castle Island, between Fort Constitution and Fort Stark, lies the former Camp Langdon, originally known simply as the New Reservation.
+Situated along the coast of New Castle Island, between Fort Constitution and Fort Stark, lies the former Camp Langdon, originally known as the New Reservation.
 The U.S. Army began acquiring the land in 1909 through several deeds, eventually totaling 32.3 acres.
-The original purpose of the reservation was to be an artillery post and as a center for the anti-aircraft intelligence service for Portsmouth Harbor.
+The original purpose of the reservation was to be an artillery post and a center for the anti-aircraft intelligence service for Portsmouth Harbor.

 Map based on 1920 US Army Corps of Engineers site map.